xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 | `sb`, `½b` `s♭`, `½♭`, `𝄳`, `d`       | `[11/2 -7/2>` | `-56.843`     |

 ### Mids
 Another way to conceptualize *neutralness* is to investigate the diatonic scale.
 Not counting the octave, it has exactly two sizes per interval class.
 The midpoint between the narrower and wider sixths `n6` agrees with the concept of centralness w.r.t. diminished and augmented, but the midpoint between the narrow and wide fourths `(P4 + a4) / 2` is lopsided at `sa4`.
 SonicWeave still accepts it as the neutral fourth `n4` or *mid fourth* from [ups-and-downs](https://en.xen.wiki/w/Ups_and_downs_notation).
 The midpoint between the narrow and wide fifths `(d5 + P5)/2` or `sd5` has the alias `n5`.
+The mids are octave complements of each other `n5 == P8 - n4`.
+There is no mid unison or mid octave.

 #### Neutral FJS
 [NFJS](https://en.xen.wiki/w/User:M-yac/Neutral_Intervals_and_the_FJS) notation for just intonation originally applied to neutral sounding primes such as 11, 13, 29, 31 etc. In SonicWeave you must be explicit about the comma set you wish to use in order to spell `11/9` as `n3^11n` or `27/22` as `n3_11n`.